 Explore, Engage, Make, Do

 The Honors Program at EMCC offers students a variety of ways to demonstrate their critical thinking, effective communication, integrity and preparation for future success both in and out of the classroom.
-All 1st and 2nd semester Presidential Scholars will be required to sign up for an honors cohort or honors section.
+All 1st and 2nd semester Presidents' scholars are required to register for an Honors class (either a cohort or section).

 Honors Cohort Classes

 Honors Cohort classes consist of all Honors students who are engaging in advanced research and scholarship.
 The Honors project is built into the class by the professor and it may be an a group, pair or individual project.
 The Honors Program offers two special Honors cohorts: HON190: The Honors Experience and HON201: Leadership Development, classes designed to develop Honors student's critical and creative thinking, research, and leadership skills.
 Honors students can not enroll in cohort classes online--please visit or call the Admissions and Registration Office to enroll.

 Interdisciplinary studies of selected issues confronting the individual and society and overall human experience.
 Critical inquiry of specific themes from a wide variety of academic viewpoints.
 Comprehensive and interdisciplinary review of global, historical, and cultural trends, supplemented by readings and discussion.
 Varied content due to changing honors forum themes and issues.